craftcms/docs/docs/5.x/system/project-config.md

 Merge conflicts _can_ still happen (when two contributors modify the same setting), but resolving them is rarely more difficult than a template or stylesheet—you’ll just have to run `php craft project-config/touch` and then `php craft project-config/apply` to ensure the final result is applied.
 :::

-Any time you integrate new code into an environment (say, while developing locally, or deploying to a server), run `craft up` to apply pending migrations and project config changes.
+Any time you integrate new code into an environment (say, while developing locally, or deploying to a server), run `craft up` to apply pending migrations and Project Config changes.

 ## Adopting Project Config